confluentinc/ksql/docs/concepts/ksql-architecture.rst

 KSQL and Kafka Streams
 **********************

-KSQL is built on Kafka Streams and occupies the top of the stack in |cp|.
-You can use KSQL and Kafka Streams together in your streaming applications.
+KSQL is built on Kafka Streams, a robust stream processing framework that is part of Apache Kafka.
+You can use KSQL and Kafka Streams together in your event streaming applications.
 For more information on their relationship, see :ref:`ksql-and-kafka-streams`.
 For more information on Kafka Streams, see :ref:`streams_architecture`.

-Also, you can create User Defined Functions in Java, to implement custom logic and aggregations in your KSQL applications.
+Also, you can implement custom logic and aggregations in your KSQL applications by implementing User Defined Functions in Java.
 For more information, see :ref:`ksql-udfs`.

 KSQL Language Elements